moding-il/bizdoc.core/README.md

 #### Declare baking object

-Override backend methods, such as FlowEndAsync(), to respond to form events.
+Create a class that drives from FormBase\<T\>.
+Override base methods, such as FlowEndAsync(), to respond to form events.

 ```c#
 using BizDoc.Configuration;